 As a part of growth, the human body undergoes a lot of changes, physically as well as psychologically.
 The life stage between childhood and adulthood is called adolescence.
 During adolescence, the rate of growth is much faster.
 It marks the onset of the reproductive phase in boys and girls.
 The changes which take place in the body during this reproductive phase is called puberty.
 Puberty commences sexual maturity in adolescents.

 For the purposes of reproduction, the bodies of a male and a female, which have attained puberty, will show secondary sexual characteristics.
 The changes are faster in girls than in boys.
-Some changes are common in both boys and girls but some are specific to each gender.
+Some changes are common in both boys and girls, but some are specific to each gender.
 This is due to the different hormones released by them.

 The gonads begin to produce gametes (sperm in male and ovum in female), which are essential for reproduction in humans.
 Changes in height, increased sweating, oil production, and hair growth in pubic regions and under the armpit are some common secondary sexual characteristics.
 Menstruation, enlargement of mammary glands, ovulation, etc. are the characteristics exhibited only by girls.
-In boys, the body becomes more muscular; enlargement of the larynx, sperm production, hair growth on the chest, etc. will take place.
+In boys, the body becomes more muscular; development of the larynx, sperm production, hair growth on the chest, etc. will take place.

 Secondary sexual characteristics and all other changes during puberty are due to the secretion of hormones in our body.
 Thus, the hormones prepare the body before the actual reproduction happens.

-Also, read about Reaching the Age of Adolescence
+Also read: Reaching the Age of Adolescence

 Like plants, reproduction in humans also involves the fusion of gametes, i.e., sperm fuses with the egg to form a zygote.
-Male and female gametes are formed in their reproductive system.
+Male and female gametes are produced in their reproductive system.
 The male reproductive system is different from the female reproductive system, both in structure and in function.